-The UK has published a draft of its new National Security and Investment Bill, together with explanatory notes, heralding the introduction of a new regime for reviewing investments in the UK.
-The new regime would introduce, for the first time, a mandatory pre-screening mechanism for deals involving investments in sensitive sectors.
-This new regime represents a substantial expansion of the existing investment review mechanism in the UK in terms of both its scope and its powers, and is likely to result in more cases being reviewed – and conditions imposed, or deals blocked – where they are deemed to pose a national security risk
+The UK has outlined the details of its new National Security and Investment Bill, heralding the introduction of a new regime for foreign direct investments in the UK.
+The new regime would introduce, for the first time, a mandatory pre-screening mechanism for deals involving foreign investments in sensitive sectors.
+This new regime represents a substantial expansion of the foreign investment review mechanism in the UK in terms of both its scope and its powers, and is likely to result in more cases being reviewed – and conditions imposed, or deals blocked – where they are deemed to pose a national security risk.

-The UK Department for Business Energy and Industrial Strategy ("BEIS") has published its new National Security and Investment Bill ("NSIB").
-This comes after a long period of consideration by the Government, which announced its intention to tighten up the UK's national security rules in 2017.1 The new NSIB foresees a comprehensive overhaul of the existing foreign investment review powers in the UK creating a standalone regime for the first time that is completely separate from competition law oversight.
-Transactions will now need to be assessed for both competition and (foreign) investment issues, which will run on separate timetables.
-This is likely to add complexity (and cost) to transactions with an impact in the UK.
+The UK Department for Business Energy and Industrial Strategy ("BEIS") has announced that the new National Security and Investment Bill ("NSIB") will be introduced to Ministers on 11 November 2020.1 This comes after a long period of consideration by the Government, which announced its intention to tighten up the UK’s national security rules in 2017.2 The new NSIB foresees a comprehensive overhaul of the existing foreign investment review powers in the UK.
 Key features of the NSIB include:

 - no minimum thresholds for review based on either turnover or share of supply;

 - potential fines of up to 5% of global turnover or £10 million (whichever is greater) for non-compliance; and

 - the introduction of a five-year retrospective power to call in transactions deemed to raise national security concerns.

 The proposed NSIB regime